SilSea/LineBankVerify/README.md

 python main.py
 ```

-## 💾The notification transaction has been saved in logs/(bankname).txt
+## 💾The notification transaction has been saved in logs folder

 ```bash
 logs/transaction_gsb.txt # GSB